The Unpleasant World of Penn & Teller

 The Unpleasant World of Penn & Teller is a British magic show presented by Penn & Teller in 1994 on Channel 4.
-The show featured segments deconstructing magic tricks, while performing some of their signature comedy magic stunts, essentially introducing the pair to British audiences.
+The show featured segments deconstructing magic tricks, while performing some of their signature comedy magic stunts.
+At the time, while highly popular in the United States, the pair was still unknown outside of the United States, and the show helped expose them to British audiences.

 Format

 The first or middle segments would always feature a British celebrity like Stephen Fry or John Cleese who would participate in one of the pair's magic tricks.

-The duo would also make a running gag poking fun at the popular British magician Paul Daniels.
-Another running gag that ended each episode was one where the pair would promise the audience that they never did any camera tricks for their magic, with the gag being that, at that moment, a camera trick would be done to the TV audience.
+The duo would make a running gag in several episodes, for example, poking fun at the popular British magician Paul Daniels.
+Another running gag that ended each episode was one in which the pair would promise the audience, in various ways, that they never used any camera tricks for their magic, only for a camera trick to be performed on the TV audience at that very moment.

+The show included music by composer and Music director Gary Stockdale.